carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

   * Elapsed seconds 315
   * Transfer rate 832 KiB/s

-Surprisingly (to me), I have been able to push the SPI baud rate as far as 20,833,333:
+Surprisingly (to me), I have been able to push the SPI baud rate as far as 20,833,333 with a SanDisk Class 4 16 GB card:
 * Writing
   * Elapsed seconds 226
   * Transfer rate 1159 KiB/s